David-Rodriguez-Garcia/portfolioChallenge/README.md

        \
         [screens]

-- components: Contains the components that are being reused by more than one screen.
+- components: Contains the components that are being used by more than one screen.
 If a component is being used by only one screen it is stored inside of that screens folder.

 Notice that we are using atomic design principles for all the reusable components we create.
-Objects are components that are not visible by themselves but interact with the rest of the components to modify their display.
+Objects are components that are not visible by themselves but interact with the rest of the components to modify how they are displayed.

                   _objects
                  /